Archh29/cnergygym-android-release/README.md

-# Cynergy Gym Android Release
+## Cynergy Gym Fitness Gym – Android Release Repository

-This repository hosts the Android release builds (APK) for the Cynergy Gym mobile application.
+This repository hosts official Android release builds (APK) of the Cynergy Gym mobile application.
+It is maintained exclusively for distribution of verified application releases to authorized users of Cynergy Gym.

-## 📲 Download the App
+📲 Application Download

-To download the latest APK:
+To download the latest release:

-👉 Open the **Releases** page:
+Visit the Releases page:
 https://github.com/Archh29/cnergygym-android-release/releases

-If you don’t see it on the main page, click the **Releases** tab or the tags section above.
+If releases are not visible on the main page, navigate to the Releases or Tags section.

-Select the latest version and download the APK file.
+Select the most recent version and download the APK file.

-## About
+About the Application

-Cynergy Gym is a mobile application for users to:
+The Cynergy Gym mobile application is designed to enhance member experience by providing digital tools for fitness management and engagement.
+It enables users to:

-- Track gym progress
+Track workout progress and performance

-- View workout routines
+View personalized training routines

-- Monitor attendance
+Monitor attendance history

-- Access personal fitness data
+Access fitness-related data

+Hire coaches and book training sessions

+Process secure online payments for memberships and services

+Explore exercise libraries with instructional videos

+View real-time gym occupancy statistics

-This repository is used only for distributing release APK builds.
+This repository is used solely for distributing official release builds and does not contain source code or development assets.

-## Versioning
+Versioning

-Releases follow semantic versioning:
+Releases adhere to semantic versioning for clarity and compatibility:

-- `v1.0.0` – Initial release
+v1.0.0 – Initial release

-- `v1.0.1` – Bug fixes
+v1.0.1 – Bug fixes and stability improvements

-- `v1.1.0` – New features
+v1.1.0 – Feature enhancements

-- `v2.0.0` – Major updates
+v2.0.0 – Major updates

-## License
+License

-This build distribution repository does not contain source code.

-APK usage is subject to the application’s license.
+APK distributions are provided under the application’s licensing terms and are intended exclusively for authorized users of Cynergy Gym.
+Unauthorized modification, redistribution, or reverse engineering of the application is prohibited.